bizzlechizzle/visual-buffet/docs/sme/florence_2.sme.md

 # Florence-2 raw output
 "A black cat sitting on a wooden table next to a window"

-# Normalized to IMLAGE format (extract nouns/phrases)
+# Normalized to Visual Buffet format (extract nouns/phrases)
 {
     "tags": [
         {"label": "cat", "confidence": 0.90},